CDCgov/prime-reportstream/prime-router/docs/design/features/0006-handling-sending-duplicate-items.md

 #### Take advantage of the azure `*-poison` queue

 Events that are retried but keep failing are ultimately placed in a poison queue in azure.
-A custom function could be written than processes any items out of the that queue once the underlying problem has been solved.
+A custom function could be written that processes any items out of the queue once the underlying problem has been solved.

 ## Open questions